 - STNR may play a vital role in letting the baby’s nervous system unlink the automatic movement of the head and neck from the automatic movement of the limbs.
 It facilitates independent yet rhythmic movement of the head and limbs during crawling.

 STNR, thus, helps your baby use and move the upper and lower half of their body independent of each other.
-In the long run, it could facilitate better posture, better body balance, and better eye-hand coordination during movement.
+In the long run, it could facilitate better postural reflex, body balance, and eye-hand coordination during movement.

 What Is STNR Integration In Babies?